Keyboard shortcuts

 or_return

 Very commonly with error values, we want to immediately return the error if it is non-zero.
-Here we’re getting the error returned from the function then immediately returning it if it is non-zero:
+Here we’re getting the error returned from the procedure then immediately returning it if it is non-zero:

 }